Fire Behavior and Modeling Group

 Your Input is Needed!
 The Fire Behavior and Modeling Group is leading a revision of the 2008 Fuel Model Guide.
 When complete, the revised guide will include better photo documentation, more fire behavior comments, suggestions for alternate fuel models to use under different conditions, and help with characterizing post-fire habitats.

-We hope to finalize the revision in spring 2017.
-We are looking for photos and feedback from people familiar with fire in Alaska and those who have opportunities to observe fire behavior during the 2016 fire season, particularly in Closed Black Spruce and Open Black Spruce forest types.
+We hope to finalize the revision in fall 2017.
+We are looking for photos and feedback from people familiar with fire in Alaska and those who have opportunities to observe fire behavior during the fire season, particularly in Closed Black Spruce and Open Black Spruce forest types.

 For questions or comments, please contact